zhangfan9607243/Unimelb_COMP90051_Authorship_Identification/README.md

 1. A FNN based solely on basic feature engineering.
 2. A FNN combining basic feature engineering with doc2vec embeddings.
-3. An RNN model incorporating both basic feature engineering and word2vec embeddings.
+3. An RNN model incorporating basic feature engineering and word2vec embeddings.

 Additionally, for all three methods, we will apply a rule-based adjustment: if none of the five types of basic feature engineering matches any of the prolific authors, we will assume that the article has no prolific author.
 Finally, we will compare the performance of these three models to evaluate their effectiveness.